Ponta do Ouro, Moçambique - Things to Do in Ponta do Ouro

 Getting Around

-Ponta do Ouro is a small town that can easily be explored on foot, with most accommodations, restaurants, and dive shops within walking distance of each other.
-For longer distances or beach exploration, quad bikes (ATVs) are popular and can be rented from various operators for about $30-50 per day.
-Some guesthouses provide bicycles for guests, which are perfect for leisurely rides along the beach.
-Taxis and tuk-tuks are available for short trips, and many accommodations offer shuttle services to dive sites and restaurants.
-If you're planning to explore the wider region or visit Maputo, having your own 4WD vehicle provides the most flexibility.
+Getting around Ponta do Ouro is primarily done on foot within the town center, as it's quite small and most accommodations, restaurants, and dive centers are within walking distance of each other.
+For longer distances or beach hopping, quad bikes (ATVs) are the most popular option and can be rented from various operators for around $30-40 per day.
+Some accommodations provide bicycles for guests.
+Taxis and tuk-tuks are available for short trips, and many lodges offer shuttle services to popular beaches and dive sites.

 Where to Stay